Niha97/Scrabble/README.md

 ###### Time Complexity

 1. Program is designed efficiently where we initialize trie only once and re-use it for every request
-2. So time complexity of the program is Creation + Finding Words
+2. So time complexity of the program is trie creation and finding words
 3. The worst case for creating trie from given words depends on number of words and average length of words Which is `O(l*n)` where l is average length of words and n is number of words
 4. Finding words formed by given letters in trie depends on length of the input letters and number of possible words.